Does It Hurt or Does It Help? Pros and Cons of Mobile Technologies in Healthcare

 - Prescription refills

 There are many features in mHealth apps that require access to sensitive patient data.
 Because of this, many hospitals and entrepreneurs avoid adding these features to their apps.
 If there’s a leak of data, the reputational and financial costs can be so high they can kill the company and the app in which so many resources were invested.
+This makes privacy in mobile technology for personal healthcare one of the major concerns.

 Security is one of the biggest issues in the modern world, and because hospitals rely on insurance companies, personal data, and health records, security is even more important for them.
 It is also one of the biggest disadvantages of smartphones in healthcare.